Liliana Lovell: Ugly Inc.

-Building on the national exposure, Lovell created Ugly Inc., a licensing company.
-The company follows a standard licensing scheme, in addition to a $50,000 fee, licensees pay 5% of gross sales and 25% of merchandise sales.
-In October 2001, the first expansion bar opened in Las Vegas, Nevada, inside the New York, New York casino.
+Building on the national exposure, Lovell created Ugly Inc., a licensing company which follows a standard licensing scheme, in addition to a $50,000 fee, licensees pay 5% of gross and 25% of merchandise sales.
+In October 2001, the first franchise bar opened in Las Vegas, inside the New York, New York casino.
 Others were opened in Chicago, Atlanta, Boston, and San Diego.
-Lovell, herself, opened another bar in New Orleans.
+Lovell, herself, opened a bar in New Orleans.

 As she planned to expand internationally, she discovered that Jorge Manterola, brother of Mexican singer Patricia Manterola, had set up a website for Coyote Ugly's "master franchise" in Latin America.
 The website claimed: "Just like you have seen in the movie, there will be very preety [sic] and sensual women from all over the world serving drinks, dancing on the bar, and doing the most funniest and unimaginable things."
-Lovell responded with legal action which resulted in a deal.
-She helped Manterola open a Coyote Ugly in Cabo San Lucas on the condition that he paid license royalties.
+Lovell responded with legal action which resulted in a deal: She helped Manterola open a Coyote Ugly in Cabo San Lucas on the condition that he paid license royalties.
 While she could revoke the license if Manterola didn't pay, she had little control over the bar's operations.

 In 2002, Ugly Inc. had revenues of $1.5 million from licensing fees and royalties.
 As of 2003, the nine bars collectively generated between $22 million and $24 million annually and employed 300 people.
 Building on her Cabo experience, Lovell decided to maintain controlling interest in all future Coyote Ugly Saloons in an effort to protect the brand.

+By 2016, Russia had its sixth Coyote Ugly, in Sochi and the brand was estimated to be worth around $60 million.